lupyuen/lupyuen.github.io/src/uboot.md

 _Where's the rest of the boot output?_

-We expect to see this output when NuttX boots...
+We expect to see the __NuttX Shell__ when NuttX boots...

 -   [__"Test NuttX: Single Core"__](https://lupyuen.github.io/articles/arm#test-nuttx-single-core)

-But NuttX seems to be stuck at the __Idle Loop__, before showing the NuttX Shell...
+But NuttX seems to be stuck at the __Idle Loop__, without showing the NuttX Shell...

 ```text
 nx_start_application: Starting init thread